 Here’s another game from my childhood that I never beat as a kid.
-Game Boy was the first gaming device I ever owned, and because of this, Super Mario Land was one of the first games I ever owned.
-I had friends with NES and SNES, so I played the console Mario games.
-Even as a kid, Super Mario Land often felt like a cheap imitation of its console counterparts, and still to this day that feels true.
+Game Boy was the first gaming device I owned, and Super Mario Land was one of the first games I ever owned.
+I had friends with NES and SNES, so I played some of the console Mario games.
+Even as a kid, Super Mario Land often felt like a cheap imitation of its console counterparts, and it still feels true to this day.

-Right off the bat, when you start to play the game you’ll notice that the sprites are minuscule.
+When you start to play the game you’ll notice that the sprites are minuscule.
 Goombas, for instance, are a tiny cluster of dots.
-Having such small sprites on an already very low resolution screen makes the game look bad.
+Having such small sprites on the low resolution screen Game Boy had made the game look bad.
 There is a part in the game where you’re underwater, and a part where you’re on what appears to be Easter Island, and the potential for great looking levels is ruined by how few pixels every piece of art actually is.

 Once you start playing, you’ll notice there’s a real imprecision to how the game plays.
 Mario doesn’t stop on a dime, but rather slows gradually to a stop.
 There are times when it feels like you should have hit a question mark block, but you don’t.
-There are times it feels like you should hit an enemy and don’t, resulting in the enemy hitting you and you losing a power-up or a life.
-Finally, there are times when it feels like you should have landed on a platform but you don’t, resulting in cheap deaths.
-If the QA department was a little more diligent, these are all mistakes that could have been corrected.
+Sometimes it feels like you should hit an enemy and don’t, resulting in the enemy hitting you, and then you lose a power-up or a life.
+Finally, there are times it feels like you should have landed on a platform but you don’t, resulting in cheap deaths.
+If the Quality Assurance department was a little more diligent, these are all mistakes that could have been corrected.

 This game is interesting from a historical perspective.
-It’s Gunpei Yokoi and crew at Nintendo R&D1 taking a crack at the Super Mario Bros. formula.
-Despite fuzzy controls and poor sprite work, there is a good platforming game in here, albeit somewhat short.
+It’s the creator of the Game Boy, Gunpei Yokoi, and the crew at Nintendo R&D1 taking a crack at the Super Mario Bros. formula.
+Despite fuzzy controls and poor sprite work, there is a good platforming game in here, though it is short.
 What makes it really interesting is looking at how much better Nintendo R&D1 got at making a Mario game with the sequel, Super Mario Land 2: 6 Golden Coins, which I rank as one of the best 2D platformers ever made.
 Give Super Mario Land a try if you’re curious to play one of Mario’s weaker platforming entries.